yanovsk/parvulus/README.md

 ### Intro

-Using TensorFlow Lite with Python is great for embedded devices based on Linux, such as Raspberry Pi and Coral devices with Edge TPU, among many others.
+Using TensorFlow Lite with Python is great for embedded devices based on Linux, such as Raspberry Pi.

-This is the guide for installing TensorFlow Lite on the Raspberry Pi and running object detection models on it.
+This is the guide for installing TensorFlow Lite on the Raspberry Pi and running pre-trained object detection models on it.

 ## Step 1.
 Setting up Rasperry Pi